England’s Bath and York

 Bath is drenched in history.
 And a great way to learn absolutely nothing about that is to join the Bizarre Bath walk.
 Each evening through the summer local actors give visitors a goofy and immensely entertaining dose of street theater.

-Actor: we'll we're going to stop here because…we'll I'm exhausted…it's the most walking I've done for ages and at this stage we are going to prove that there is such a thing as mind reading.
-For those of you who are telepathic, here's a quick joke for you, first of all….(laughter)
+Noel: Well we're going to stop here for a second because, um…well I'm exhausted — actually it's the most walking I've done for ages.
+And at this stage we are going to prove that there is such a thing as mind reading.
+For those of you who are telepathic, here's a quick joke for you, first of all…

-As this stage I'd like to show you how to be truly accepted as a local person here in Bath.
-This is a local bylaw a regulation that states quite clearly that one has to hop across this road.
-If local people see you hopping across the road they think you're a local person as well and they smile at you very warmly….over, over you go, that's good over you go.
+At this stage I'm going to show you truly how to be accepted as a local person here in Bath.
+'Cause this is a local bylaw — a local regulation that states quite clearly that one has to hop across this road.
+If local people see you hopping across the road they think you're a local person as well, and they smile at you very warmly….over, over you go, over you go, that's good, over you go.

-Later, in the 5th century, when Rome was falling, the Roman emperor sent a letter to Britannia — as this part of the empire was called — and he said basically "you're on your own."
+Later, in the fifth century, when Rome was falling, the emperor sent a letter to Britannia — as this part of the empire was called — and he said, basically, "you're on your own."
 When Rome pulled out, the barbarians moved in and York became the capital of an Anglo-Saxon kingdom.

 The Minster is the pride of York.
 Britain's largest Gothic church brilliantly shows that the late Middle Ages were far from dark.